 From the exterior of the house, make sure that the soil touching the foundation walls slopes away from the house.
 You never want standing water next to the foundation, and you especially don’t want it pouring in through a foundation vent.

 Next, walk around the house looking up.
 Are there gutters?
 Are they clear of debris?
 Are they connected to each other and secured to the house?
 Make sure that the gutters are attached to a downspout.
 Are the gutters and downspouts adequately sized (e.g., does rainwater flow in the gutters or over them like Niagara Falls)?
 Is there a downspout extender that takes the water at least five feet away from your house?
 Check for clogs in underground drainpipes with a water hose.

 It also wouldn’t hurt to look into the crawl space after a rainstorm to see if there is a swimming pool beneath the house.

-Once liquid water has been addressed, you can move on to minimizing other sources of water.
-The soil under nearly all homes in North Carolina has moisture in it.
+Once liquid water has been addressed, you can move on to other sources of water.
+The soil under nearly all North Carolina homes has moisture in it.
 If the crawl space floor is dirt, you should install a vapor retarder throughout the entire space.
 The term may sound technical, but the material is not: six mil or thicker plastic on a roll.
 Seams should be overlapped a minimum of 12 inches and taped.
 The vapor retarder should also extend at least six inches up the foundation wall and piers.
 Crawl spaces that have slightly thicker plastic and are secured to the ground minimize potential damage from telecommunication workers, plumbers, etc.